Subjects and Curriculum | Epsom College

 The arts and humanities are covered with lessons in Geography, History, Religious Studies and English.
 Creatively, pupils are well catered for with lessons in Art, Music and Drama.

-They are also introduced to the world of STEM, by way of Maths, Computer Science and Design & Technology.
-The Sciences are taught individually, following a bespoke curriculum which extends pupils beyond the confines of the National Curriculum and introduces them to the principles and practices that underpin all scientific study.
+They are also introduced to the world of STEM, by way of Maths, Computer Science and Design & Technology, as well as the three sciences.
+Your child will follow a bespoke curriculum which extends them beyond the confines of the National Curriculum and introduces the principles and practices that underpin all scientific study.

 Middle Fourth (Year 9)

-This year, pupils cement what they have studied in Years 7 and 8 and start to look ahead to their GCSEs.
-Their knowledge and skills are deepened in the subjects studied in Lower School, while PSHE replaces Wellbeing.
+This year, pupils cement what they have studied in Years 7 and 8 and start to look ahead to their GCSEs, even beginning their GCSE course in some subjects such as the sciences.
+Their knowledge and skills are deepened in the subjects studied in Lower School, while PSHE replaces Wellbeing, and the skills learnt in Trivium are deployed across the curriculum, rather than in one timetabled lesson.

 GCSEs (Years 10 & 11)

-Pupils complete 10 GCSEs/IGCSEs, and choose their options in the Lent term of Year 9.
-Seven subjects are compulsory, with three being optional.
+Pupils complete 9 or 10 GCSEs/IGCSEs, and choose their options in the Lent term of Year 9.

 • Art